sankalp1999/Image_Captioning_With_Attention/README.md

 The model is up and working.
 Check out yourself [here].(https://share.streamlit.io/sankalp1999/image_captioning/main) Some points while selecting images if you don't want (funny) predictions
-1. Preferably, select from PC because for some reason, on mobile, it opens the camera.
+1. Preferably, select from PC because for some reason, (on smartphone, it opens the camera or uploaded image is rotated).
 Try opening the application on Chrome if on smartphone.
 2. You could select images like your profile pictures, dogs, anything which has some meaning in it etc. You can try out multiple images once you have submitted one by just using "Browse File